Minnekirken: History

 Minnekirken was first built by Norwegian immigrants as Kristus Kirken (Christ Norwegian Lutheran Church) in 1906.
-Its original congregation lost the church during the Great Depression but a new congregation formed and purchased the church in 1934, changing its name to Minnekirken (Norwegian Lutheran Memorial Church).
+Its original congregation lost the church during the Great Depression, but a new congregation was formed, and the church was purchased in 1934, changing its name to Minnekirken (Norwegian Lutheran Memorial Church).

 Neighborhood

 The neighborhood surrounding the church is typical of Chicago's North Side neighborhoods and reflective of a diversity of languages and cultures.
 In the neighborhood these days, one predominantly hears Spanish spoken in several dialects representing different Hispanic cultures.